FNGplot/FNGplot/README.md

 - UX tester: Mu-En Chiu (邱沐恩)

 ## Note
-FNGplot is tested on Chromium 111.0.0.0 (build number 1087900) as the final product will be based on [Electron](https://github.com/electron/electron).
+FNGplot is tested on Chromium 111.0.5513.0 (build number 1087900)

-If you want to modify FNGplot, feel free to do so as long as you follow the [Apache-2.0 License](LICENSE.txt).
+Support for other browsers is unnecssary as the final product will be based on [Electron](https://github.com/electron/electron).